spuder/spuder.github.io/_posts/2015-12-23-Disable-scheduled-tasks-windows.markdown

 end
 ```

-You must use the `windows_task` resource in the windows cookbook to create a scheduled task, that runs as 'SYSTEM' that calls powershell to call pxexe to remotely login to localhost to execute schtasks.exe to disable the scheduled task.
+You must use the `windows_task` resource in the [windows cookbook](https://github.com/chef-cookbooks/windows#windows_task) to create a scheduled task, that runs as 'SYSTEM' that executes powershell to call psexe.exe to remotely telnet to localhost to execute schtasks.exe to disable the scheduled task.

 Whew, that was a lot of work.
 Microsoft really doesn't want you disabling this.